919447614

 OUR POLICIES AND ACTION PLANS

 The development of prevention, particularly by vaccination, is one of the ways to reduce the use of antibiotics in animal production.
-Our recent investments in our centers for the research, development and production of vaccines intended for production animals in France, Australia, Chile, Uruguay and Taiwan reflect this willingness to strengthen the Group’s development in this area.
-We have also initiated several partnership programs with public research institutes and private companies to advance together in the development of innovative products (immunostimulants, micronutrition, biocides), some of which may replace antibiotics or help reduce their use.
-We are also developping new medicines that will help the veterinary profession advance toward its goal of changing its practices are also being developed.
-In 2022, one of these medicines received its marketing authorization for the European territory, offering new perspectives to veterinarians: it can be used as a first-line treatment in place of the current medicines that all contain antibiotics.
+Our recent investments in our centers for the research, development and production of vaccines intended for farm animals in France, Australia, Chile, Uruguay and Taiwan reflect this willingness to strengthen the Group’s development in this area.
+We have also initiated several partnership programs with public research institutes and private companies to advance together in the development of innovative products (immunostimulants, micronutrition, biocides), some of which may be able to replace antibiotics or at least help reduce their use.
+New medicines that will help the veterinary profession advance toward its goal of changing its practices are also being developed.
+In 2023, one of these medicines was launched in European territory, offering new perspectives to veterinarians: it can be used as a first-line treatment in place of the current medicines that all contain antibiotics.
 It will be rolled out globally in the coming months and years.
+Other medicines are being developed to expand this concept to other pathologies and species.

 Develop modern alternatives to traditional treatments

-We remain very attentive to healthy ecosystems and to environmental protection.
-Our goal is to develop alternatives to certain traditional therapies.
-As part of our responsible innovation process, we have taken a new step forward thanks to the discovery of a new treatment that represents a real alternative to surgical castration in dogs, through hormonal regulation that neutralizes the reproductive capacity of the animal for six months or a year.
+Our goal is to develop alternatives to certain traditional, at times polluting, therapies.
+For example, and when it makes sense from a medical and epidemiological point of view, we look for routes of administration that have less of an impact on the environment and reduce dosages while maintaining at least the same levels of efficacy.
+In another area, that of animal well-being and bodily integrity, we have taken a new step forward thanks to the discovery of a new treatment that represents a real alternative to surgical castration in dogs, through hormonal regulation that neutralizes the reproductive capacity of the animal for six months or a year.
 The animal’s well-being is preserved here.
 Any irreversible surgical procedure is currently unnecessary, in the interests of the animal and its owner.

 Use new environmentally friendly technologies to develop and update our products